wendyverdonk93/docs/content/payment-methods/credit-and-debit-cards/vpay/integration-and-testing.md

 To integrate V Pay using our API, see API Reference – [Credit cards](/api/#credit-cards).

+For the V Pay logo, see MultiSafepay GitHub – [MultiSafepay icons](https://github.com/MultiSafepay/MultiSafepay-icons).

 {{< details title="Credentials and testing process" >}}

 Test card details: